adambard/learnxinyminutes-docs/red.html.markdown

         a: a * c
         either one [a + 1][a]
 ]
+b: 3
+print twice b   ; will output 6.

 ; Import external files with #include and filenames start with a % sign
 #include %includefile.red
+; Now the functions in the included file can be used too.

 ```

 ## Further Reading

-The main source for information about Red is [the Red language homepage](http://www.red-lang.org).
+The main source for information about Red is the [Red language homepage](http://www.red-lang.org).

 The Red/System language specification can be found [here](http://static.red-lang.org/red-system-specs-light.html).